Gulf-IEA/Caribbean-ESR/README.md

 There are several folders in this repository.
 1. indicator_data --> houses all the non-confidential data needed to create each indicator.
 Confidential data are stored elsewhere.
 2. indicator_processing --> houses all the code (R scripts) for creating each indicator.
 The CalculateAllIndicators.R file runs all of the R scripts for all indicators.
 This should be run anytime the report needs to be updated.
-Similarly, the PlotAllIndicators.R file creates all of the plots for the ESR and saves them to the indicator_plots folder.
-This script is a work in process, it does not yet run.
 3. indicator_objects --> houses all of the .RData outputs from the R scripts used to create each indicator.
 These are tables all in a standardized format with each indicator variable and a time column.
+This folder also contains the PlotAllIndicators.R file, which creates all of the plots for the ESR and saves them to the indicator_plots folder.
+This script is a work in process, it does not yet run.
 4. indicator_plots --> houses all the output plots from the PlotAllIndicators.R script as well as any additional plots that are created separately to be used in the report.
 5. Report_book_files --> houses the quarto book document and associated files needed to create the ESR report.
 6. _book --> contains the rendered pdf version of the ESR report.
 This again is a work in progress.